 ERO published a glowing report about the Te Oriwa Early Learning Centre where the 2 teachers worked at the time, failing to pick up that a culture of mistreatment of children existed at the centre during its pre-announced review.
 ERO reported: "high standards of care and protection are provided for all children", and the centre "is very well positioned to promote and sustain successful learning outcomes for children."

-The written decision of the Teachers Council Disciplinary Tribunal (NZTDT 2014/46 & 47) is available from the NZ Teaches Council's website.
+The written decision of the Teaching Council Disciplinary Tribunal (NZTDT 2014/46 & 47) is available from its website.

 We don't agree with the Tribunal's decision to allow the teachers to keep their practising certificates.
 Sadly, for the children who have suffered the only positive outcome is that the teachers have been named.

 Something needs to happen to prevent this.

 The regulations don't seem to protect children.
 Perhaps what needs to happen is the way teachers are viewed.
 We need responsibility and professionalism not mindless accountability and making sure the paperwork is all up to date.

 In the interim we need random and unsolicited Ministry of Education visits.